Doll Hut

-The Doll Hut is a music venue on Adams Street in Anaheim, California.
+The Doll Hut is a music venue in Anaheim, California, United States.
 Operating since 1989, the venue is known as a mainstay for the Orange County punk rock scene, with several local acts such as The Offspring, Adolescents, and The Ziggens playing shows there prior to finding mainstream success.

 With a maximum capacity of 89 people, the Doll Hut is known for its small size which creates an intimate atmosphere during shows, with "pushing and shoving and vocalists screaming lyrics only inches from patrons’ faces".

 Background

 The Doll Hut is located in a roadhouse shack near Interstate 5 in Anaheim, California.
 The small venue has a maximum capacity of 89 occupants and previously held 49 before its pool tables were removed.
 The stage is a "low-rise corner wedge" and the walls of the interior are covered in band stickers and punk rock photos.
 The Doll Hut has a bar.

 The Doll Hut is venerated for its long operating span despite its small size.
 Social Distortion lead vocalist Mike Ness told The Orange County Register that the venue became "a landmark for Orange County rock 'n' roll".
 Patronage at the venue peaked in the 1990s.